Penheaded

 Judas, the enlightened?

-As here, the role of Judas is being reconsidered.
+here, the role of Judas is being reconsidered.
 The archetype of scoundrel, mere tool or Gnostic wonder; these discoveries fuel the natural debate.

 Chinese journalist tortured